 Facebook breaks down its analytics into five reports that can be viewed directly on your Page:

-- The Likes Report: A report about the Facebook users who Like your Page.
+- The Likes Report: A report about Facebook users who Like your Page.

-- The Reach Report: A report about the Facebook users who see your Page content (organic, viral and paid reach), what websites are referring traffic to your Page, and more.
+- The Reach Report: A report about the Facebook users who see your Page content (organic and paid reach), how they’ve engaged with your posts, and any negative comments (hides, unlikes, spam reports, etc).

-- The Check Ins Report: A report about the Facebook users who checkin to your Facebook Place on their mobile device.
+- The People Report: A report about the Facebook users who engage your Facebook Place.
+This is broken down into People Reached, People

 Going beyond Facebook Insights